 Anchor text is the text that contains a clickable link on a webpage.
 This is anchor text.
 Anchor text requires thought and attention in link building and is something that should be looked at through a data driven lens.
 In this article we will highlight different types of commonly used anchors, how to create your own anchor text data specific to your niche, and what the future of anchor text will be.
-Enjoy!
+So sit back and enjoy this dry-land discussion of anchors!

 Branded Anchor Text